 The functional currency is the U.S. dollar for all of the Company's entities aside from Wave Japan, which has the Japanese Yen as its functional currency.
 Assets and liabilities of Wave Japan are translated at period end exchange rates while revenues and expenses of Wave Japan are translated at average exchange rates for the period.
 Net unrealized gains and losses from foreign currency translation are reflected as other comprehensive income (loss) within the consolidated statements of Series A preferred shares and shareholders' equity and the consolidated statements of operations and comprehensive loss.
-Gains and losses on foreign currency transactions are included in the consolidated statements of operations and comprehensive loss within other income, net.
+Gains and losses on foreign currency translation are reflected as other swithin other income, net.